ayoung/monotouch-testflight/README.md

 Adding this lib to your project
 -------------------------------

+The SDK will only run properly on the device when built using the LLVM compiler.
+Make sure this is enabled in your project's advanced build settings.

 1. Download the TestFlight SDK from their site.
 2. Clone this repository
 3. In terminal, run "make" within the cloned repository